 Super Smash Bros.
 Ultimate

-While there are plenty of great fighting games available on the Switch, like Mortal Kombat 11 or My Hero: One’s Justice 2, Super Smash Bros.
+While there are plenty of great fighting games available on the Switch, such as Mortal Kombat 11 or My Hero: One’s Justice 2, Super Smash Bros.
 Ultimate is the best of them all.
 The Smash Bros. games have been popular for years, and there’s even a thriving competitive scene for the games past.
 However, Ultimate brought every Smash game together with smooth controls that play like a knife through butter.
 Nintendo also brought back every single character that’s made an appearance on any Smash title, giving Ultimate the biggest roster of all the Smash games.

 A Short Hike